 - Map of the area you are hiking

 - Cell phone ~ even if you have no cell service, you have a backup camera, compass, and flashlight.
 (I would also suggest taking an extra power bank and cord)

 - If you are hiking out to find that perfect spot to relax, you might want to add a blanket, book, or some music.

 Listen to your body

 You want your day hike to be enjoyable.
-To get the most out of your hike you need to listen to your body.
+To get the most out of your hike, listen to your body.
 A hike is not a sprint to the finish.
 It’s a journey that you enjoy along the way.
 It’s OK to take breaks and detours along the way.

-If you are feeling like you just can’t go any further, you have already gone too far.
+If you feel like you can’t go any further, you have already gone too far.
 Plan those breaks.
-Depending on the weather you may need to stop more often.
-If you are feeling like you just can’t go any farther, stop, take a break, and maybe even call it a day.
+Depending on the weather, you may need to stop more often.
+If you feel like you can’t go any farther, stop, take a break, and maybe even call it a day.
 Avoid heatstroke.

 Heatstroke is real and all too common.
 Some of the warning signs are headache, vomiting, disorientation, dizziness, muscle cramps, weakness, nausea, rapid heartbeat, lack of sweating even when it’s hot, and rapid or shallow breathing.
 If you are starting to show any of these signs, call it a day!
 Don’t hesitate!
 If needed, do not hesitate to call for help while you still can.

 As long as you prepare for a day hike correctly and have the right tools, hiking can be a pleasurable experience.